-The Lifehouse Music Therapy Programme consists of sessions for inpatients, outpatients, family members and carers and includes listening to and participating in live music and original song writing.
-This service is available to all patients of Lifehouse and does not require any prior skills or experience in music.
+The Lifehouse Music Therapy program consists of sessions for inpatients, outpatients, family members and carers and includes listening and participation in love music and original song writing.
+This service is available to all patients of Lifehouse and does not require any prior skills or musical experience.

 Patients can take part in:

 - Musical skill building on a range of instruments